Venture investors blast US decision to withdraw from Paris Climate Accord

 Over the last few days major corporations from almost every industry have made a concerted effort to convince the president to remain in the treaty.

-Salesforce’s Mark Benioff even tweeted an (almost literal) midnight appeal to send a signal to President Trump.
+Salesforce’s Marc Benioff even tweeted an (almost literal) midnight appeal to send a signal to President Trump.

 Speaking yesterday from Recode’s conference in California, former Secretary of State Hillary Clinton (and President Trump’s former adversary for the presidency) said that a decision to leave the agreement would hurt U.S. businesses.